What Is A Good Time For Sprint-Distance Triathlon?

 Age-Grouper Ambitions

-On the Saturday of the 2019 Eton Sprints (2020 edition cancelled because of Covid) 361 men finished the sprint-distance event.
-Halfway down the field in 181st place was Neil McLoughlin who finished in 1:25:57, broken down as 15:39 mins for the swim, 2:04 mins T1, 40:33 mins for the bike, 1:50 mins in T2 and 25:53 mins for the run.
+On the Saturday of the 2019 Eton Sprints (the 2020 edition was cancelled because of Covid), 361 men finished the sprint-distance event.
+Halfway down the field in 181st place was Neil McLoughlin, who finished in 1:25:57, broken down as 15:39 mins for the swim, 2:04 mins T1, 40:33 mins for the bike, 1:50 mins in T2 and 25:53 mins for the run.

 In the women’s category, 190 competitors finished.
 When it comes to the median, we’ll look at 95th finisher Martina Scannell (1:33:43) and 96th finisher Kerri-Anne Skippington (1:33:47).
 The average of these two finishing times is 1:33:45.
 As for the median swim values, we have 16:39 mins (17:51 mins + 15:27 mins divided by two); 3:52 mins (4:04 mins and 3:39 mins) in T1; 46:24 mins (44 mins and 48:47 mins) for the 20km bike; 1:45 mins (2:20 mins and 1:09 min) in T2; and 25:14mins (25:31 mins and 24:56 mins) on the run.

 Confused by numbers?
-In short, we can say a good average sprint-distance time for men is 1:25:57; for women, we’re talking just under 10 mins more at 1:33:45.
+In short, a good average sprint-distance time for men is 1:25:57; for women, we talk just under 10 minutes more at 1:33:45.

 Type of Swim